borntofrappe/python-scripts/time-series-visualizer/README.md

 sns.barplot(x="year", y="value", hue="month", data=df_bar)
 ```

-Similarly to the line chart, a few more lines are necessary to produce the file locally.
+Similarly to the line plot, a few more lines are necessary to produce the file locally.

 ```py
 fig_bar = plt.figure(figsize=(10, 8))